People who choose to study maths are often regarded as highly intelligent.

 Core maths lays the foundations for building up scientific knowledge with fractions, decimals, geometry, probability and algebra.
 Each of these concepts helps us make sense of the world in which we live.

-With so many benefits of being educated in maths, and with the pressure placed on year 6 maths pupils to do well in their maths SATs papers, we simply cannot ignore the need to educate ourselves and our children in the field of mathematics.
+With so many benefits of being educated in maths, and with the pressure placed on year 6 maths pupils to do well in their maths entry exams, we simply cannot ignore the need to educate ourselves and our children in the field of mathematics.

 When children make the leap from primary maths to year 7 maths, the level of difficulty increases steadily.
-The same cannot be said, however, for the jump from high school math to GCSE maths exams.
+The same cannot be said, however, for the jump from high school math to VCE level maths exams.